 The Disability Sport Wales programme is promoted and delivered through a network of Disability Sport Wales Development Officers located across every council in Wales – working with children and adults, in all disability groups and sports.

-Wrexham’s Disability Sport Wales Development Officer works with and supports local clubs, sessions and volunteers, assists with the setting up of new clubs and sessions, supports clubs through the achievement of insport Club, and helps build partnerships with local disability organisations.
+Wrexham’s Disability Sport Wales Development Officer works with and supports local clubs, sessions and volunteers, helps set up new clubs and sessions, supports clubs through the achievement of insport Club, and helps build partnerships with local disability organisations.

 The aim of the scheme is to increase long-term participation in physical activity and sport by raising awareness of the benefits of exercise and healthy lifestyles to young people and their families.